caikelun/libsvx/README.md

-The BSD queue(3) and tree(3) data structure header files (src/svx_queue.h and src/svx_tree.h) are governed by a BSD license that can be found at the head of each files.
+The BSD queue(3) and tree(3) data structure header files (src/svx_queue.h and src/svx_tree.h) are governed by a BSD license that can be found at the head of these files.